mostafavilabuw/SAGEnet/script/attributions/README.md

 `python analyze_attribs.py --ckpt_path <rsagenet_model_ckpt_path> --model_type rsagenet --num_eval_regions 5000 --attrib_type grad --train_val_test_regions test --which_fn get_ref_seqlets`

-Next, we jointly cluser the seqlets identified by each model, and match these seqlets to our motif database.
+Next, we jointly cluster the seqlets identified by each model, and match these seqlets to our motif database.

 Define these paths based on where the results from the previous step are saved (results will be saved in the same directory as each model checkpoint):
 `<rsagenet_attrib_save_dir>,<psagenet_attrib_save_dir>`